Explore Information Technology

 Prince Philip Drive

-Applicants who have either a Computer Systems and Networking diploma or Computing Systems Engineering diploma from CNA or equivalent program, may apply directly to year 3 of the Applied Degree program. *Applications are closed to international applicants.
+Applicants with either a Computer Systems and Networking or Computing Systems Engineering diploma from CNA or equivalent program, may apply directly to year 3 of the Applied Degree program.

 Computer Systems and Networking